SergeyKovalevDev/Project_24-7/README.md

 # Project_24-7
-My solution of exersize 24.7
+My solution of exercise 24.7